mysociety/alaveteli/doc/manual/docs/glossary.md

         <li>
           See more about
           <a href="{{ site.baseurl }}docs/installing/next_steps/#add-some-public-holidays">adding
           public holidays</a>.
-It's possible to load dates from an iCal feed or accept Alaveteli's suggestions.
+It's possible to load dates from an iCalendar feed or accept Alaveteli's suggestions.
         </li>
       </ul>